wp-plugins/wp2smfbridge/readme.txt

 This plugin will do these following tasks:

 * If a user log in WP, then that user will be logged in SMF.
-* If a user logout in WP, then that user will be logged out SMF.
+* If a user logout in WP, then that user will be logout in SMF.
 * If a user created/register/change password in WP, those actions happen on SMF!
-* Users that are created in SMF can be used once disabled WP plugin
+* Users that are created in SMF can be used once disabled WP plugin.
+* For a full way integration use with SMF2WPBridge plugin.

 == Installation ==